 Building FHIR Bundles¶

 FHIR Bundles are used to bundle multiple resources into a single request.
-This guide explains how to build FHIR Bundles in WSO2 Healthcare solution.
-The WSO2 Healthcare solution provides a set of built-in capabilities to construct FHIR Bundles.
+This guide explains how to build FHIR Bundles in WSO2 Open Healthcare.
+The WSO2 Open Healthcare provides a set of built-in capabilities to construct FHIR Bundles.

 The following example demonstrates how to build a FHIR Bundle using Ballerina.